thaboxan/CDV01_Career_Goals_Reflection_THAJAF449_WFO2401_GROUPA_ThaboJafta_CDV01/README.md

 ### Long-term Goals (3-5 years and beyond):

-- Secure a full-time position at a reputable company as an expert my field of work, be someone entry-level and intermediate level developers come to for advice.
+- Secure a full-time position at a reputable company as an expert in my field of work, be someone entry-level and intermediate level developers come to for advice.
-- Continuously learn and expand my skillset to stay updated with the latest software development trends and technologies and possibly take on a new technology like cloud computing/ DevOps.
+- Continuously learn and expand my skillset to stay updated with the latest software development trends and technologies and possibly take on a new technology like Cloud-Computing/ DevOps.

 - ## Part 4: Action Plan